Frequently Asked Questions

 What time do I pick up my camper at the end of camp?

-Parents/guardians are invited to attend the B-WISER Closing Ceremony in the early afternoon on the last day of camp (tentatively 1:30PM on Saturday).
-Details will be provided as the schedule is finalized.
-Campers are to be picked up immediately following the ceremony.
-Camp closes promptly after the ceremony, and there is no supervision after that time.
+Parents/guardians are invited to attend the B-WISER Closing Ceremony beginning at 1:30PM on the last day of camp.
+Details will be emailed to families.
+Campers are to be picked up from the residence hall immediately following the ceremony.
+Camp closes promptly at 3:00PM, and there is no supervision after that time.

 Are B-WISER and ‘Be Wise’ camps the same program or are they connected?

 Be Wise camp began in 1989 at Denison University; the camp was also designed for middle school girls interested in science.
 Some of the teachers involved in that pilot camp founded B-WISER the following summer at The College of Wooster.
-They narrowed the age-range and focused on creating an intensive science experience.
+They targeted older girls and focused on creating an intensive science experience.

 Both camps have a daily curriculum, but with a different structure and covering different fields.
 Every day at B-WISER, students take lab courses in all subjects (i.e. physics, chemistry, biology, geology, robot construction, and advanced topics).
 And outside of classes, B-WISER continues to engage campers in science-based activities (e.g. learning about careers in science and participating in fun hands-on projects and demonstrations in engineering, chemistry, & physics).